 Ancient Romans are widely credited for sparking the tradition of wearing one’s wedding ring on the right hand.
 During these times, Romans believed that the left hand was unreliable, untrustworthy and unhappy.
 Similarly, wearing rings only on the right hand was customary in India for several years because the left hand was considered “impure”.

 There are several cultures that wear their wedding ring on their right hand instead of their left.
-Additionally, sometimes the engagement ring is moved from the left hand to the right after marriage, or the bride and the groom wear their rings on different hands post-ceremony.
+Additionally, sometimes the diamond engagement band is moved from the left hand to the right after marriage, or the bride and the groom wear their rings on different hands after the wedding ceremony.

 Wedding rings aren’t the only jewelry worn on the right hand that holds significance.
 In fact, there are several reasons that one might wear a right hand ring.
-Some women choose to wear diamonds that they purchased on their own as a non-verbal signifier of financial independence.
+Some women choose to wear a diamond ring that they purchased on their own as a non-verbal signifier of financial independence.
 Others wear family heirlooms on this hand as it might feel too cluttered to wear them on the left.
 LGBTQ+ couples often wear a ring on the right hand to symbolize same-sex marriage.
-Alternatively, some people simply opt to rock a ring on their right hand because they’re left-handed and wearing a ring on one’s dominant hand can be uncomfortable.
+Alternatively, some people simply opt to rock a ring on their right hand because they’re left-handed having their marriage ring finger on their dominant hand can be uncomfortable.

 What Hand Does the Ring Go on When Proposing?

-The most common engagement ring placement is on the left ring finger.
-The engagement ring is then worn until the wedding ceremony where the engagement ring is placed on top of the wedding ring again on the fourth finger of the left hand.
+The most common diamond engagement ring placement is on the left ring finger.
+The engagement ring is then worn until the wedding ceremony where the engagement ring is placed on top of the wedding ring again on the fourth finger of the left hand ring finger.

-But, just like a wedding ring, engagement rings are worn on different fingers around the world.
-Couples in Colombia and Brazil often wear wedding bands as engagement rings on their right hands and move them over to the left after completing their wedding vows.
-Alternatively, some Europeans wear their engagement ring on the left hand and then transfer it over to the right hand alongside their wedding ring after they say, “I do.”sources
+But, just like classic wedding rings for women, engagement rings can be worn on different finger placements around the world.
+Couples in Colombia and Brazil often wear wedding bands as engagement rings on their right hand ring finger and move them over to the left after completing their wedding vows.
+Alternatively, some Europeans wear their engagement ring on the left hand and then transfer it over to the right hand alongside their wedding ring after they say, “I do.”